user-jm/Doppelkopf_trump_rating/README.md

-Print "python TrumpRating.py" to execute the script
+Execute the script by entering "python TrumpRating.py" into console/terminal

 optional parameter for solo rules: "--solo" with possible options